 During this time, the Taxpayer Advocate Service (TAS) is taking calls, but you can’t walk into the office.
 Use the number for the local TAS office in your area.
 The federal toll-free number is unavailable until further notice.

-If you’ve been ignoring a tax debt, this initiative presents the perfect opportunity to make an arrangement and still enjoy a bit of extra time before you need to make payments.
+If you’ve been ignoring a taxes owed, this initiative presents the perfect opportunity to make an arrangement and still enjoy a bit of extra time before you need to make payments.
 Contact us today, and we’ll connect you to a tax professional who can help you set up payments, reduce the amount owed, eliminate penalties, or take other steps to get you back into good standing with the IRS.